AlMonther9/simple_shell/README.md

 ## Usage <img src="https://cdn-icons-png.flaticon.com/512/3123/3123008.png" width=50 align=center>

 The shell can be used in interactive or non-interactive mode.
-The interactive mode is how the shell is normally used, the executable file is run and we can write commands, here is an example:
+The interactive mode is how the shell is normally used, the executable file is run and we can write commands, here's an example:
 ```
 $ ./hsh
 hsh$ ls